Below are our top tips and tricks for a stellar USMLE Step 3 exam day.

-1. Understand the differences between Step 3 and the other Step exams.
+2. Understand the differences between Step 3 and the other USMLE exams.

-As you prepare to sit for Step 3, I would strongly advise you to do many timed practice sessions to ensure your ability to complete all questions in an allotted time is well-honed.
+As you prepare to sit for Step 3, I strongly advise that you do many timed practice sessions to ensure your ability to complete all questions in an allotted time is well-honed.

 Hindsight 20/20: Leave the drug-related questions till the very end of the block.

-One must focus on statistics to do well on this exam.
+One must focus on statistics to do well on Step 3.
 Each block on Day 1 consists of 7-10 statistically-related questions.
 One should be confident with the interpretation and calculation of topics like positive and negative predictive value, sensitivity, specificity, likelihood ratio, odds ratio, etc.

 One should also familiarize him or herself with different study tactics for their strengths, weaknesses and associated biases.